Skip to content

 Sarbanes-Oxley Act (SOX)

-The Sarbanes-Oxley Act (SOX) requires publicly held companies to establish internal controls and procedures for financial reporting to reduce the possibility of corporate fraud.
-SOX was formed in response to the early 2000s’ high profile corporate financial scandals, imposing more stringent recordkeeping requirements.
+The Sarbanes-Oxley (SOX) Act requires publicly held companies to establish internal controls and procedures for financial reporting to reduce the possibility of corporate fraud.
+SOX was formed in response to early-2000s’ high-profile corporate financial scandals, and imposed more stringent recordkeeping requirements.

 Under SOX, records are considered any materials that consist of information about the organization’s plans, policies, results, or performance.
 To comply with SOX, organizations must save all business records, including both paper and electronic documents, for no less than five years.
 Depending on the nature of the files, the timeframe to maintain and retain them may be longer.

 When it comes to the end of a document’s retention period, it’s extremely important for companies covered under the SOX Act to safely destroy their data to ensure information cannot be accessed or reconstructed.
 The secure document destruction of records is considered best practice.
-Consequences for SOX noncompliance may include fines or imprisonment, or in some cases, both.
+Consequences for SOX noncompliance may include fines, imprisonment, or (in some cases) both.

 Health Insurance Portability and Accountability Act (HIPAA) of 1996